the-development/thedevelopment/_posts/2014-02-05-julie-ann-horvath.md

 ## Any upcoming changes we should look out for?

 Yes!
 Follow me ([@nrrrdcore](https://twitter.com/nrrrdcore)) on Twitter and keep an eye out for new blog posts.
 I'll be writing a lot more in 2014.
-If there’s something you’re interested in hearing about on my blog, ping me at [j.ann.horvath@gmail.com](mailto:j.ann.horvath@gmail.com).
+If there's something you're interested in hearing about on my blog, ping me at [j.ann.horvath@gmail.com](mailto:j.ann.horvath@gmail.com).